William S. Haynes

-William Sherman Haynes (1864–1939) was the founder of the William S. Haynes Flute Company of Boston.
-The company was founded in 1888 and is one of the world's leading makers of concert flutes.
+William Sherman Haynes (1864–1939) was the founder of the William S. Haynes Flute Company of Boston, alongside his brother, George.
+The company was founded in 1888 and is America's oldest flute manufacturer and remains one of the world's leading makers of concert flutes.

 Career

 Haynes was a master silversmith.
 He was the son of a sea captain and a school teacher.
-Haynes established his flute-making shop, Wm S Haynes Co., in Piedmont Street in the Bay Village district of Boston, where the business was until moving to Acton, MA in 2010.
+Haynes established his flute-making shop, Wm S Haynes Co., in Boston.
+It remained in Boston until 2010, when it moved to Acton, Massachusetts.

 Haynes patented his distinctive flute design in 1914, and the company has since become a provider of silver and gold instruments to many of the world's most prominent orchestral, chamber and jazz musicians.

-High-profile soloists to have performed on a Haynes flute have included Georges Barrère and Jean-Pierre Rampal.
-They made silver, gold, and 90/10 platinum-iridium alloy flutes for Barrère.
-The piece Density 21.5 was composed for the latter flute's premiere in 1936 but in fact its density was a bit higher than pure platinum at about 21.6 grammes per cubic centimetre.
+High-profile soloists to have performed on a Haynes flute include Georges Barrère and Jean-Pierre Rampal.
+Most notably, the company made silver, gold, and 90/10 platinum-iridium alloy flutes for Barrère.
+Edgard Varèse's piece, Density 21.5, was composed for Barrère's debut on his platinum Haynes flute; 21.5 was a reference to the density of platinum.
 At US$3,750 in 1935, it cost about four times more than his gold one purchased in 1927 (in real dollars: US $1,250 in 1927 and US$3,750 in 1935 are about US $16,000 and US$65,000, respectively, in 2014 dollars).

 Death and legacy

 Haynes retired to Florida in 1936 and died there in 1939.
+He was buried at Mt.
+Auburn Cemetery in Cambridge, MA in February 1939.

 When the recent owner John Fuggetta died, his widow, Stella Fuggetta, sold the company to Eastman Strings in 2004.